-All sperm donors can be paid £35 per donated sample, as in accordance with guidelines set by the HFEA.
+All altruistic sperm donors can be compensated £35 per donated sample, as in accordance with guidelines set by the HFEA.
+The maximum amount that any sperm donor can claim is a total of £750.